kalbfuss/pyframe/README.md

 Pyframe implements basic support for integration with the [Home Assistant](https://www.home-assistant.io/) home automation system.
 Integration is achieved through the built-in Home Assistant [MQTT integration](https://www.home-assistant.io/integrations/mqtt/).
 As an additional pre-requisite, an MQTT broker must be installed (e.g. [Eclipse Mosquitto](https://mosquitto.org/)).

 After the Pyframe MQTT client has been correctly configured and a connection to the MQTT broker established, Pyframe should automatically appear as a new device in Home Assistant.
 The device supports several push buttons and configuration selections, which allow you to control Pyframe from remote.
-The device further provides a *File* sensor, whose value is identical to the UUID of the currently displayed file.
+The device further provides a *file sensor*, whose value is identical to the UUID of the currently displayed file.

 ![home assistant - device](docs/images/readme/home%20assistant%20-%20device.png)

-In addition, the File sensor provides selected file metadata as sensor attributes.
+In addition, the *file sensor* provides selected file metadata as sensor attributes.

 ![home assistant - file](docs/images/readme/home%20assistant%20-%20file.png)

 ### Motion activation

-For motion activation of the display, the touch button of the Pyframe device needs to be coupled to a motion sensor via an automation.
-Every time motion is detected, the touch button is pressed by the automation.
+For motion activation of the display, the *touch button* of the Pyframe device needs to be coupled to a motion sensor via an automation.
+Every time motion is detected, the *touch button* is pressed by the automation.
 Pressing the touch button activates the display and resets the display timeout counter.

 ![home assistant - automation](docs/images/readme/home%20assistant%20-%20automation.png)